 Why We Recommend It

 Dr. Tung’s Smart Floss solves a common frustration: the fact that gaps between your teeth aren’t all the same size.
-Its clinically tested expanding design starts thin enough to slip between tight contacts and then stretches wider in larger gaps, adapting as it goes.
-An independent clinical study found that Smart Floss removed up to 55% more plaque than regular floss, which is a meaningful difference for people who struggle with one-size-fits-all products.
-It’s a favorite in online dental communities and among holistic-leaning hygienists.
+Its expanding design starts thin enough to slip between tight contacts and then stretches wider in larger gaps, adapting as it goes.
+The manufacturer cites a study showing Smart Floss removes up to 55% more plaque than regular floss — we haven’t independently verified this figure, but the expanding mechanism is genuine and dental hygienists on r/DentalHygiene and r/nontoxic recommend it by name.
+A dental professional on r/nontoxic lists it alongside Cocofloss as their primary floss recommendation.

 Key Features

-• Expands and stretches to clean 55% more surface area (clinically proven)
+- Expands and stretches to clean more surface area than standard floss

 Who It’s Best For